-As the fall semester gets underway, the College is first and foremost interested in the safety and health of all our students, faculty and staff.
+As the spring semester gets underway, the College is first and foremost interested in the safety and health of all our students, faculty and staff.
 Therefore, any operations which can be done remotely will continue to be.
 But that doesn’t mean that you can’t get your questions answered, or the help you need, whether it be Advising help, tutoring assistance, or resume work.
 Please see the options below to find out more on how those activities will continue to take place during fall.

 We are here to support you and do everything we can to make sure you have the resources, information, and ability to complete your coursework this semester.